QuantEcon/lecture-source-py/source/rst/numpy.rst

 If we did this in pure Python it would be orders of magnitude slower than C or Fortran

 This is because

 * Loops in Python over Python data types like lists carry significant overhead

 * C and Fortran code contains a lot of type information that can be used for optimization

-* Various optimizations can be carried out during compilation, when the compiler sees the instructions as a whole
+* Various optimizations can be carried out during compilation when the compiler sees the instructions as a whole

-However, for a task like the one described above there's no need to switch back to C or Fortran
+However, for a task like the one described above, there's no need to switch back to C or Fortran

-Instead we can use NumPy, where the instructions look like this:
+Instead, we can use NumPy, where the instructions look like this:

 .. code-block:: python3